 23. Jewish father, non-Jewish mother.

-24. See The Encyclopedia of Russian Jewry, Biographies A-I, edited by Herman Branover, Jason Aronson, Northvale, NJ, 1998, pp. 351-352; see also the article by Mark Kuchment in the June 1988 issue of Physics Today, p.
+25. See The Encyclopedia of Russian Jewry, Biographies A-I, edited by Herman Branover, Jason Aronson, Northvale, NJ, 1998, pp. 351-352; see also the article by the late Harvard Russian Research Center historian of Soviet Science Mark Kuchment in the June 1988 issue of Physics Today, p.
 82. The extent of Tamm's Jewish background is unclear.